ome/omero-documentation/server/permissions.rst

 	:depth: 2

-In the 4.4 release of OMERO, the groups and permissions system has been revamped to allow Users to share data with more control. **Users can now copy data between groups that they are a member of**.
+In the 4.4 release of OMERO, the groups and permissions system has been revamped to allow users to share data with more control. **Users can now copy data between groups that they are a member of**.

 Overview
 --------

-A User may belong to one or more groups, and the data in a group may now **at most** be shared with Users in the same group on the same OMERO server.
+A user may belong to one or more groups, and the data in a group may now **at most** be shared with users in the same group on the same OMERO server.
 The degree to which their data is available to other members of the group depends on the permissions settings for that group.
-Whenever a User logs on to an OMERO server, they are connected under one of their groups.
-All data they import and any work that is done is assigned to the current group, however now in 4.4 the User can easily copy their data into another group.
+Whenever a user logs on to an OMERO server, they are connected under one of their groups.
+All data they import and any work that is done is assigned to the current group, however now in 4.4 the user can easily copy their data into another group.

 Users